TechGeek01/blog.flippedbits.io/content/posts/2021-01-29-lets-talk-about-backups.md

 Well yeah, it does.
 But they're not the same thing.
 RAID protects you against data loss *due to drive failure*, but losing your data due to hardware failure is a very small subset of "losing your data."
 If a drive in a RAID array fails, your data is fine\*.
 If, however, you accidentally delete a file, RAID will not protect you.
 Fundamentally, that array functions as a larger virtual drive, and just like a single drive, will not protect you from deletion, corruption, or the like.

+> RAID will happily replicate all your changes to the whole array.
+Even the ones you don't want it to.

 {{< alert info >}}
 \* Technically, hard drives occasionally have read errors, where a chuck of data on the drive can't properly be read.
 While your data as a whole doesn't go away if RAID protects you with redundancy, if you lose a drive, and have no other protection, there's still the chance you can hit a read error trying to read the data in a file, in which case, part of that file may become corrupted.
 An intact RAID array protects against this, but a degraded one has the same risk of it happening as a single drive does.
 {{< /alert >}}